decaporg/decap-cms/website/content/docs/nextjs.md

 ```

 Awesome!
 Netlify CMS should now be available at ```localhost:3000/static/admin/index.html```.
-Unfortunatly we can't edit our content just yet.
+Unfortunately we can't edit our content just yet.
 First we need to move our code into a git repository, and create a new Netlify site.

 **Tip:** If you want to test changes made to your config.yml file locally, swap out "git-gateway" with "test-repo" and navigate to ```localhost:3000/static/admin/index.html``` to view Netlify CMS locally (you can't make changes or read actual content from Git this way, but it's great to verify how things will look).